eliranwong/bible/README.md

 It means you can use it directly on Windows, macOS and Linux, without installation.

-[files will be uploaded soon.]
+Read the following example.

-# Example - Customisation in Linux / Chrome OS
+# Example - Setup in Linux / Chrome OS

 https://github.com/eliranwong/Chrome-OS-Linux/blob/master/unique-bible-app/command-line.md